jhudsl/tidyversecourse/docs/02-get-data.md

 ## 3 Chuck Berry  musician      90 TRUE     1926-10-18 00:00:00 2017-03-18 00:00:00
 ```

 Note that when using `.name_repair = "universal"`, you'll get a readout about which column names have been changed.
-Here you see that column names with a space in them have been chnaged to periods for word separation.
+Here you see that column names with a space in them have been changed to periods for word separation.

 Aside from these options, functions can be passed to `.name_repair`.
 For example, if you want all of your column names to be uppercase, you would use the following: